How to Create a Viral Video for Social Media

 16 Sep 2020

 With 54% of all consumers browsing social media and the internet on a mobile device throughout their daily lives, it is vital for organizations to adopt mobile-friendly design principles when it comes to creating marketing content in different forms and formats.

 Ensuring mobile users have the same great experience accessing your content is critical to a successful marketing campaign, and the all-too-common markers of a neglected online presence on mobile, such as poor loading times and cramped layouts, can leave your potential customers feeling frustrated and your business looking unprofessional.

 Thankfully, creating an effective mobile-friendly marketing campaign is not hard to do, especially when you consider these simple tips to optimize your online presence for mobile:

 All text and images on your site, as well as the format of pages themselves, must take into account the small amount of available screen space on mobile.
-Platforms like WordPress make it easy to create a basic conversion of your content to mobile, but this is just a base for you to build on.
+Platforms like WordPress or other website builders make it easy to create a basic conversion of your content to mobile, but this is just a base for you to build on.

 Make font sizes as large and easy to read as possible, in particular titles and headings.
 Shortening titles for mobile will make this easier.

 Square images are the easiest to format into a mobile page as they are easily scaled to fill the width of the screen.
 Avoid widescreen images like these may end up getting stretched or squashed, or will simply be too large or small on the page.

 Phone screens may be small, but they are very powerful, usually featuring higher resolution to screen size ratios and color vibrancy than their desktop counterparts.
 Take advantage of this with crisp, high resolution and brightly colored appealing images, but don’t use too much detail – remember that you are still working with a very small screen.

 In order to maintain a consistent brand identity, it is smart to have a unified look and feel to your site across all devices.